 Q: Should I be concerned about the mercury in fish?

-A: Large fish that consume smaller fish have higher levels of mercury as the mercury accumulates inside them.
+A: Large fish that consume smaller fish have higher levels of mercury because it accumulates inside them.
 David Suzuki calls this process biomagnification.
 Species such as shark, tuna, tilefish (like golden snapper or golden bass) and swordfish are best to be avoided completely because of this.
 Salmon are very low in mercury as they’re small in size and eat plants.

 Q: Should I avoid farmed salmon?